With a Little Work, Business Networking Skills Can Work for You!

 - Make a lasting impression.
 Once the time has come to leave a conversation leave with a smile and handshake.
 Tell the person how much you enjoyed speaking with them and establish a way to make contact in the future.
 After you leave the conversation you may want to make a mental note of the person’s name and other pertinent or interesting information that you can use when you speak with that person in the future.

 Whether you are at your firm’s holiday party or a conference on the latest technology, effective networking can be your key to building positive and lasting professional relationships.
 Every new face is a new opportunity for successful conversation.
 Break yourself of your “networking bad habits” and embrace the art and possibilities of small talk.
 The next time you find yourself at a business-related social event, don’t hide by the food table or wander the room aloofly, use your networking skills to meet and enjoy new people and conversations.
-By combining the tips provided in this article with a positive attitude and a little work, networking can work for you.
+By combining the tips provided in this article with a positive attitude and a little work, you will develop those valuable business networking skills.
+Networking can work for you.